 So Energy is one of the youngest and smallest energy providers on the UK market.
 However, it claims that its commitment to customer service and competitive green tariffs set it apart from the competition.

-So Energy has been active since 2015, and specialise in fixed rate tariffs.
+So Energy has been active since 2015 and specialises in fixed-rate tariffs.
 They argue that fixed rate tariffs reduce the need for paperwork and other admin considerations.
 So Energy does not offer a specific business rate but does claim to be in the cheapest 10% of all tariffs.

 So Energy was founded by two businessmen, Charlie Davies and Simon Oscroft, who had worked together in the energy industry.
 They state that they wanted to build ‘a renewable energy company that has customer service at its heart’.

 You can contact So Energy in a number of ways.
 You can write to them at: 107 Power Road, London, W4 5PY.
 You can call them on: 0330 111 5050.
 You can email So Energy at: [email protected].
 When you switch with British Business Energy, you don’t actually need to do any of this yourself.
 We can do the contact for you, so you can focus on running your business.

 What Is So Energy's Fuel Mix?

 So Energy does not have any specific green energy tariffs.
 This is because their one standard tariff is backed by green energy.
 So Energy use 100% renewably sourced energy.

 What Is So Energy's Cancellation Policy?

 - Feeds associated with cancellation (business & domestic)

 Cancelling your So Energy account does not take much.
 When you leave So Energy, your new supplier will ask you to take a final meter reading.
 They will then send this to So Energy, who will send you a final bill.
 So Energy does charge leaving fees if you leave your tariff early.
 These are a fixed price of £5 per energy type.
 If you have both gas and electricity, this will be £10 in total.